top of page

 • Requirement: Ability to manage cross-functional teams

-• Experience: Built and led high-performing cross-functional teams of up to 120 employees across procurement, logistics, IT, and manufacturing
+• Experience: Built and led high-performing cross-functional teams of up to 120 employees across the globe at multiple organizations, received an outstanding leadership award

 • Requirement: Proven results in process improvement and cost optimization

-• Experience: Drove Lean Six Sigma initiatives that reduced production cycle time by 35% and improved supplier performance KPIs by 40%
+• Experience: Drove Operational Excellence initiatives that reduced production time by 35% and improved supplier performance KPIs by 40%

 "I’ll follow up with a written summary, but I appreciate your consideration as we work to find alignment.
 I’m excited about the opportunity and confident that my experience will create an immediate impact."